 He knew I wasn’t a beach person.
 I can do a day or two on the beach, but any longer than that and I will get bored and start looking for other things to do.
 What he didn’t know, though, was that Central America’s second smallest country had lots more to offer than just beaches.

-I quickly realised that a week in Belize was nowhere near enough.
+Let us start with a spoiler: One week in Belize is nowhere near enough to see it all.
 I had a fantastic time, and I easily would have found enough things to do to keep myself busy for another week or two.

-I hope you choose to spend more than a week here, but in case you’re short on time or are looking for a first inspiration, here is an ultimate Belize itinerary that takes in the best of the country.
+We hope you choose to spend more than a week in the country, but in case you’re short on time or are looking for a first inspiration, here is an ultimate Belize itinerary that takes in the best of the country.
 You will experience a mixture of beaches, jungle, wildlife and ancient history – basically, a taste of everything Belize has to offer.

 One Week in Belize – the Ultimate Belize Itinerary